hayknurijanyan/chat-app-backend/README.md

 #Getting Started

 Clone the repository.
-Start the server by running npm start in the server directory (Port 8001).
-Start the client (chat-app) by running npm start in the client directory (Port 3000).
+Start the server by running npm start in the server directory.
+Start the client (chat-app) by running npm run dev in the client directory.
 Choose a username to start chatting.

 ## Running the app